eTherapyPro | Online Therapy Chat | Online Therapy

 The short answer is yes.
 The long answer is that therapy is always a two-way street that requires commitment from the therapist and the patient.
 If the patient isn’t willing to commit or take therapy seriously, even great anxiety help online will not work.

-To understand if online therapy is effective, you need to understand how it works.
+To understand if online therapy is effective, you need to know how it works.
 Here’s a brief look at the treatment process:

 1. Questionnaire